SandraKanna/CPP02/Readme.md

 In this module we get an introduction to **ad-hoc polymorphism** (using the same name funcion for different types of arguments) and **operator overloading** (a type of polymorphism which defines custom behaviors for arithmetic and stream operators like '=', '+', '-', '<' within a user's class).

 Starting from this C++ module, we will design classes in the Orthodox Canonical Form.
-This means that will contain at least these four required member functions:
+This means that the classes will contain at least these four required member functions:
 * Default constructor
 * Copy constructor
 * Copy assignment operator